HamidRezaHeidari/HamidRezaHeidari/README.md

   <br>
   💻 I love writing code and deal with Machines
   <br>
-  🔬 My favorite research topics are Robotics & AGVs, Machin-Learning & Machin-Vision
+  🔬 My favorite research topics are Robotics & AGVs, Machin-Learning & industry 4.0
   <br>
   🎮 I'm an old gamer and I love read about computer hardware in my free time